mikepattyn/dartaculous/firebase_admin/README.md

 The usage of this package requires a few extra steps than usual:
 - Add this package to your package dependencies on pubspec.yaml.

-- The package requires a dynamic library, ```lib-auth```, which you need to be able to access from your application.
-Find the physical path to the package and you may either add that path to your library search path, or you may copy or add a symbolic link from the library to the root of your app's package.
-The file extension of the library is different for each operating system:
+- The package requires a dynamic library, ```firebase_admin.so```, which you need to be able to access from your application.
+Find the physical path to the package and you may either add that path to your library search path, or you may copy or add a symbolic link from the library, to the root of your app's package.
-    * Linux: ``lib-auth.so``
-    * MacOS: ``lib-auth.dylib``
-    * Windows ``lib-auth.dll``

-Download lib-auth.so (Linux), lib-auth.dylib (MacOS) or lib-auth.dll (Windows) library from: https://gitlab.com/squarealfa/dart_framework/-/tree/main/firebase-auth-admin/go/lib-auth.
+Download the library from https://gitlab.com/squarealfa/dart_framework/-/blob/main/firebase_admin/firebase_admin.so.

 - Generate and download a new private key following the instruction in https://firebase.google.com/docs/admin/setup, under **To generate a private key file for your service account**.